ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 * ``tmp_ICS``
 * ``tmp_LBCS``

-These output files are used as inputs for the UFS Weather Model, and are described in the `UFS Weather Model User's Guide
+These output files are used as inputs for the UFS Weather Model and are described in the `UFS Weather Model User's Guide
 <https://ufs-weather-model.readthedocs.io/en/ufs-srw-v2.1.0/InputsOutputs.html#grid-description-and-initial-condition-files>`__. ``gfs_bndy.tile7.HHH.nc`` refers to a series of IC/LBC files where ``HHH`` is the 3-digit hour of the forecast.

 UFS Weather Model